Prishtina International Film Festival: PriFilmFest 2009

-The first edition ran from 22 September to 30 September 2009.
-The slogan for the first edition was "The beginning...", which referenced Humphrey Bogart's Casablanca quote: “This is the beginning of a beautiful friendship.”
+The first edition ran from 22 to 30 September 2009.
+The slogan for the first edition was "The beginning...", which referenced Humphrey Bogart's Casablanca quote: "This is the beginning of a beautiful friendship."
 Actress Vanessa Redgrave, who had worked on many charitable causes in Kosovo, hosted the event.
 Berisha stated that Kosovo was trying to host events that shift media attention from politics, and that the movies in the competition include entries from the Balkans, Germany, UK and Afghanistan.
 The show opened with the world premiere of Gjergj Xhuvani's East, West, East: The Final Sprint.

 The event included both competition and non-competition films.
 Six awards were presented.
 The event only screened one Kosovar film: Across the Road by Yll Citaku.
 However, the film was not qualified for the competition section, because it had been filmed in digital camera format.
 The festival also fostered discussion among the filmmakers and the audience on how to help filmmaking in Kosovo.